EzraVision/EzraVision/README.md

-- 👋 Hi, we're EzraVision a company India
+- 👋 Hi, we're EzraVision a company in India
-- 👀 we're interested in electronics
+- we're interested in electronics
 - 🌱 we're currently learning programming to make an app for android and ios
 - 📫 How to reach my company on gmail ezravisionelectronics@gmail.com
 - Our website is soon to be launched ezravision.co.in please stand by till then